There are two types of legislation in the UK:

 The UK's Government's official Legislation.gov.uk website provides free access to original and revised versions of legislation.
 Note that not all types of legislation are fully up to date, and for this reason you should generally prefer the current versions on LexisLibrary and Westlaw UK.
 Legislation passed by the devolved national assemblies of Northern Ireland, Scotland and Wales are also included.

-You'll find the official explanatory notes to UK and regional Acts on both Legislation.gov.uk and Public Information Online.
+You'll also find the official explanatory notes to UK and regional Acts on Legislation.gov.uk.

 The European Union's free EUR-Lex legal portal is the principal site for accessing the official text of EU legislative instruments, such as Regulations, Directives and Decisions.
 EU legislation may also be viewed through the Library's LexisLibrary and Westlaw UK databases.
 The progress of EU legislative measures is best checked through the Legislative Procedures section of EUR-Lex and the European Parliament's Legislative Observatory service.